KPLZ-FM: Top 40 (1976–1981)

 In 1976, Seattle hosted a two-station CHR/Top 40 ratings battle between KING and KJR.
 Golden West Broadcasters, owned by entertainer Gene Autry, bought KETO-FM in 1976.
 Golden West already owned KVI, which had a popular middle of the road/adult contemporary format.
 Management decided to switch the FM station's call sign to KVI-FM, calling it "The FM KVI", and wanted to give it a younger sound to complement the AM station.
 KVI-FM flipped to a Top 40 format, becoming the company's first station with the format.
 The first song under the new format was "Beginnings" by Chicago.
 KVI-FM's first program director was Frank Colbourn, who relocated to Seattle from Monterey, California, to sign-on the new format.

-The new format quickly became popular as AM music began to lose some of its audience to the FM band.
+The new format quickly became popular as AM music stations began to lose some of its audience to the FM band.
 Colbourn earned the station twelve gold records from artists such as Stevie Wonder, Exile, and Donna Summer.
 However, there was some confusion between KVI (which had switched to a talk format), and its Golden West sister station, KVI-FM.
 In 1978, KVI-FM became "K-Plus 101" and changed its call letters to KPLZ.

 In the late 1970s, while KJR and KING maintained mainstream Top-40 formats, "K-Plus" became the area's de facto disco music station for a couple of years, airing a higher percentage of dance hits than the AM Top 40 stations.

 Adult contemporary (1981–1983)

-The death of disco, combined with the 1981, sign-on of Top-40 upstart KBLE-FM, which later became KUBE, signaled a tough ratings environment for KPLZ in the early 1980s.
+The death of disco, combined with the 1981 sign-on of Top-40 upstart KBLE-FM, which later became KUBE, signaled a tough ratings environment for KPLZ in the early 1980s.

 In response, KPLZ moved slightly towards an adult contemporary format, using the slogan "The Music Magazine" and branding as simply "KPLZ".
 However, under the leadership of Program Director Jeff King, and later Casey Keating, the station was in a close race in the ratings with KUBE for Top 40 supremacy during the 1980s.